artisan-tattoo/assistant-api/lib/posts/hello-world.md

 one.

-There aren't enough open source Rails applications in the world, and so I watned to build an actual, real-world product that I'm charging money for in Rails, so that you can see how I do it.
+There aren't enough open source Rails applications in the world, and so I wanted to build an actual, real-world product that I'm charging money for in Rails, so that you can see how I do it.
 This isn't some fake program that I'm using to illustrate a point: It's 100% real.
 I'm hoping to help my friends make some money, earn a little bit of (mostly) passive income to help pay for my